Essay97/homebrew-harrysthings/README.md

 - [hello-homebrew](https://github.com/Essay97/hello-homebrew): my first package distributed on Homebrew!
 It just says hello to Homebrew, but I learnt a lot from it
 - [adventure-engine](https://github.com/Essay97/tadvkt): a CLI tool to create and play your own text adventures
+- [archie](https://github.com/Essay97/archie): a CLI tool written in Rust that allows to create folder structures based on pre-configured templates